maxmind/minfraud-api-java/README.md

 Checked exceptions:

-* `AuthenticationException` - This will be thrown when the server is unable to authenticate the request, e.g., if the license key or user ID is invalid.
+* `AuthenticationException` - This will be thrown when the server is unable to authenticate the request, e.g., if the license key or account ID is invalid.
 * `InsufficientFundsException` - This will be thrown when your account is out of funds.
 * `InvalidRequestException` - This will be thrown when the server rejects the